boxyhq/remix-auth-sso/README.md

 ## SAML Jackson Service

-SAML Jackson implements SSO as an OAuth 2.0 or OpenID Connect flow, abstracting away all the complexities of the underlying SAML/OIDC protocol.
+SAML Jackson implements SSO as an OAuth 2.0 flow, abstracting away all the complexities of the underlying SAML/OIDC protocol.

 You can deploy SAML Jackson as a separate service.
 [Check out the documentation for more details](https://boxyhq.com/docs/jackson/deploy)